WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: Empirical Validation

-In the final problematic instance, MCL-WiC classifies the noun {\em campaign} as having the same meaning in the contexts ``during the election campaign'' and ``the campaign had a positive impact on behavior.''
-The distinction between these two senses of {\em campaign} is found in Oxford and WordNet, but not in Merriam-Webster or Wiktionary.
-Since the exact algorithm for resolving differences between dictionaries is not specified by \newcite{martelli2021}, we are unable to decide whether this is an actual exception to the {\thesis}, or simply an annotation error in MCL-WiC.
+In the final problematic instance, MCL-WiC classifies the noun {\em campaign} as having the same meaning in the contexts ``{\rm during the election {\bf campaign}}'' and ``{\rm the {\bf campaign} had a positive impact on behavior.}'' Since the distinction between these two senses of {\em campaign} is found in the Oxford English Dictionary, which was among the ones consulted by the MCL-WiC annotators \cite{martelli2021}, we classify it as an MCL-WiC annotation error (rows 6 and 7 in Table~\ref{tab:missing-wn-senses}).

+Similarly, we posit an MCL-WiC annotation error in each of the three outstanding false negatives from Section \ref{wic-wsd-analysis}, which could not be attributed to ESCHER, based on the verification in external dictionaries.
+For example, unlike WordNet, Oxford and Merriam-Webster both distinguish the emotional and organizational meanings of {\em drive}.
+Similar analysis applies in instances involving the words {\em wedding} and {\em analyst} (rows 8-13 in Table~\ref{tab:missing-wn-senses}).
+Since the meanings of the focus words in these contexts are distinguished in a dictionary, they should be considered distinct meanings according to the annotation procedure of \newcite{martelli2021}.
+We conclude that in these cases, the MCL-WiC label is incorrect, and so they do not constitute exceptions to our hypothesis.

-In summary, a careful analysis of the sample of 60 instances reveals no clear exceptions to the equivalence {\thesis}.
-If we conservatively assume that the instance involving the word {\em campaign} does represent an actual exception, the binomial confidence interval for the probability of the WiC-to-WSD reduction being successful is $0.983 \pm 0.032$, which is at the level of inter-annotator agreement.
-We therefore conclude that the results of the annotation experiment strongly support the {\thesis}.
+In summary, a careful analysis of 25 apparent exceptions made by our reduction across 80 instances, using both automatic and manual WSD, reveals no clear evidence against the correctness of our reduction.
+We therefore conclude that the results of these experiments strongly support our {\thesis}.